druckmann-lab/MapVideoAnalysis/README.md

 Standalone, lightweight implementation of the deep learning methods can be found in the repository: [VideoAnalysisTools](https://github.com/druckmann-lab/VideoAnalysisTools).

+## Data

+The data used for this study has been publised and is available at:
+Chen, S., et al. Mesoscale Activity Map Dataset.
+DANDI archive, 2023.
+DOI: https://doi.org/10.48324/dandi.000363/0.230822.0128.

 ## Installaion

 The code found here can be run without installaion, just make sure that you import `local_env` in your notebooks or scripts that will add the VideoAnalysisUtils package to your path, such as: